VincentSidot/rust-websearch-mcp/README.md

 ⚠️ **Early Development** — This project is currently in active development and should be considered experimental.

+⚠️ **Known Issue** — This project uses ONNX Runtime for local embeddings processing.
+There is a known issue with mutex cleanup in ONNX Runtime on macOS that causes a harmless error message during application exit.
+This does not affect the functionality of the application.
+For more information, see [this issue](https://github.com/microsoft/onnxruntime/pull/25134).

 A self-hosted pipeline for web scraping and smart summarization using local embeddings and LLM APIs.

 ## Overview